Arevalo00/Password-gen/README.md

 # Password Generator Starter Code

-When working on this project we are learning how to create a pass word generator.
+When working on this project we are learning how to create a password generator.
 I found this homework hard, as I have never used javascript.
 So when I started this project I frist went to the consoul log and it told me that the password generator was undfined.
 With that clue I was able to pin point what line in javascript to start my work.
 Then I used a consal log to let me know that the button was being clicked.
 Then I used the retun to put "password gose here" to see if it would be put in the password box, and it worked.
 After that I moved on to the readme and read it super careful, and wrote out all the things I needed for my password.
 Then I made Var's for all things in the readme, that way I could use them in my funtion.
 After that I made a prompt asking the user how many letters they wanted to use in there password.

 Once all this was done I thought it would be good to write persudo code to help me outline my thoughts on how I was going to do all the task I need to do.

 # Persudo Code